lcsmuller/oa-hash/README.md

 - Requires you to provide pre-allocated bucket arrays
 - Lets you choose allocation strategy (stack, heap, arena, etc)
 - Makes memory usage explicit and predictable

+When using dynamic allocation:
+- Free old buckets after successful rehash
+- Free new buckets if rehash fails

 ## Build